Author: Lem Chuck Moth

 - The Establishment of the Cham's Cotrol over Lin-Yi

 As part of the union, Champapura retained its own court but needed the investiture from China to crown its king.
 The Cham Chao-Fas on the other hand, were allowed to take control of the small feudality of the Khmer-Mon tribesmen and were expected to submit themselves to the Cham King.
 Supported by the Han, Champapura was formed to be part of Kiao-Tche.

 The arrival of king Ajiraja coincided with the fall of the Persian Empire by the attack of Alexander the Great.
 Their connection with the Rashu lineage and later to Rama leads us to believe that they were part of the new Middle Eastern Zoroastrianism believers who soon became Vishuite.
 In conjunction with the establishment of Champavati in Gangetic India, we believe that king Ajiraja was from the Kushan stronghold of Parthia.
 Back in Gujarat or Mesopotamia, they were already mastering the art of ship's building.
 They brought along this technology that revolutionize the ship industry in the South China Sea.

 - The Cham Communities in Cambodia

-Through their tradition, some indigenous tribesmen recounted how the Cham Aristocrats had their move to wrest the control of the Khmer-mon chiefs and started on imposing their own authority on the Khmer-mon communities.
+Through their tradition, some indigenous tribesmen recounted how the Cham Aristocrats had their move to wrest the control of the Khmer-Mon chiefs and started on imposing their own authority on the Khmer-Mon communities.
 The events could have been started under the Han initiative.
-While the people of the Hiong Wang kingdom escaped south, the Han implanted Chinese people to take over the Kun Lun Country.
-At the same time, evidences show that the Han had reached out to the court of King Ajiraja and brought it up to challenge the court of king Hun Tien of Funan.
+While the people of the Hiong Wang kingdom escaped south, the Han implanted Chinese people to take over the Kun-Lun Country.
+In a similar move, evidences show that the Han had reached out to the court of King Ajiraja and brought it up to challenge the court of king Hun-Tien of Funan.